How do I register?

-Mini’s, Juniors and Teachers have their own ballrooms.
-Teens and Seniors sometimes take class together in the Senior ballroom. but in MOST cities, Teens will have their own ballroom!
+Minis, Juniors and Teachers have their own ballrooms.
+Teens and Seniors sometimes take class together in the Main ballroom.
+But in MOST cities, Teens will have their own ballroom!

 If I’m chosen as a Studio Showcase Dancer, what do I have to do?

-Studio Showcase Dancers will have the opportunity to showcase their talent ONSTAGE during the Convention Finale.
 Showcase Dancers do not have to learn anything new – but will have the opportunity to perform combinations that they have learned throughout the weekend.
-So know your combo’s and be ready to head back stage when Joe announces that it’s time for the Studio Showcase Performance.
-There is no dress-code or costume requirement!

 Can I be a Studio Showcase Dancer?